redis-developer/introducing-redis-talk/queuing/README.md

 Successfully installed redis-3.5.3
 ```

 You will also need to [install Redis](https://redis.io/download) and have it running locally on the default port 6379 with no password set.
+If you have Docker, see the instructions in the main [README](../) - I've provided a Docker Compose file that will start a container with Redis for you.

 ## Output